 More examples of an unjust law

 Where the death relates to:

-- Death of an illegitimate child (under 18 years) the mother is given the bereavement award.
-Father gets nothing.
-But as the law stands, even if the father was entitled to a bereavement award, both parents will have to share the award, so they would receive £6,490 each for the pain, grief and suffering.
+- Death of an illegitimate child (under 18 years) the mother is given the bereavement award while the father gets nothing.
+But as the law stands, even if the father was entitled to an award, both parents would have to share it, thus they would receive £6,490 each for the pain, grief and suffering.
 Somehow the compensation will mean, to reflect society perhaps, the parents shared suffering means they share the award?
 There is no logical conclusion other than penny pinching.

-- If an adult child, 18 years plus was killed in a road accident, the parents will receive nothing.
+- If an adult child, 18 years plus was killed in a road accident, the parents would receive nothing.
 Yet if the child was 17 years and 364 days old at the time of the accident, the parents would receive the full bereavement compensation.
-But that, as we have said before is still an insult and the parents will have to share it.
+But that, as we have said before is still an insult and the parents would have to share it.

 - Death of a parent.
 For some unknown reason, may be it is from the Victorian era or due to the number of children that could be bereaved, a child receives absolutely nothing for the death of her/his mother or father.
-May be the law makers at the time thought that if both parents died in a fatal road accident (it is not as uncommon as you think) it would mean the children would be over-compensated because the insurance company for the person at fault, will have to pay two bereavement awards.
+Maybe the lawmakers at the time thought that if both parents died in a fatal road accident (it is not as uncommon as you think) it would mean the children would be over-compensated because the insurance company for the person at fault would have to pay two bereavement awards.
 Therefore, for whatever reason a child losing his/her parent(s) gets absolutely nothing.
 It is not right.

 - Child sustained fatal injuries whilst under 18 but dies when over 18 years – can you believe it, no bereavement award is payable thanks to the case of Dolema v Deakin (1990).

 Taking money from the Deceased’ family is Wrong